beaucharman/grunt-project-kickstarter/README.md

 ...
 ```

-2. Or, in Terminal install Grunt (npm install grunt --save-dev) and each task individually (with `npm install {{task-name}} --save-dev`).
+b.
+Or, in Terminal install Grunt (npm install grunt --save-dev) and each task individually (with `npm install {{task-name}} --save-dev`).
 The `--save-dev` command makes sure to add the task to the `devDependencies` object in the **package.json** file.

 Either way, if the project is moved, there is no need to take the node modules folder, just cd to the project, run `npm install` and you are good to go.
+Also, once Grunt is configured globally, you only need steps 5 - 7 to set up new projects.

 ## Configuration